Skip to content

 model

-An instance of SpecModel.
+An instance of SpecModel to render.

 TYPE: object